RobustoFramework/Robusto/docs/ESP32-P4-C6-Proxy-PubSub.md

 retains the latest wire result in `client.last_status`, `client.last_result_flags`, and `client.last_retry_after_ms`.

+## Large delegated PubSub data and delivery pressure

+Inline publishes and deliveries up to 3,824 bytes continue to use one proxy frame.
+Larger P4-to-C6 publishes require negotiated `PUBSUB_CHUNKED_PUBLISH`; larger C6-to-P4 deliveries require negotiated `PUBSUB_CHUNKED_DELIVERY`.
+These capabilities are independent.
+If one is not negotiated, the supported inline and opposite-direction operations remain available rather than forcing the complete PubSub service to behave the same way in every session.

+The C6 has no PSRAM.
+A large inbound publish therefore depends on a contiguous C6 internal-heap allocation.
+An independent large outbound delivery also needs queue-owned C6 storage until its chunks are sent; an immediate delegated delivery of the same completed publish transfers that buffer instead of making a second full copy.
+The P4 prefers PSRAM for large delivery reassembly.
+In all cases, current allocation and queue availability determine whether a particular large operation can proceed; there is no smaller configured directional cap.

+When a large delegated topic is missing, query PubSub status before diagnosing provisioning or subscription state.
+A rising C6 `delivery_drops` count is the first signal of C6 allocation, event-descriptor, event-pool, or negotiated delivery-capability pressure.
+A rising P4 `client.pubsub_delivery_sequence_gaps` count confirms that one or more assigned delivery sequences did not arrive.
+Those counters moving means the subscription can still be valid while complete deliveries are being dropped under current conditions.
+If both remain unchanged, continue with the normal subscription, session, and provisioning checks in Troubleshooting below.

 ## Expected production boot

 A healthy P4 boot should show: